-The Cambrian School District upholds the premise that if families are to partner in the education of their children, we must provide them the opportunities and support they need to become involved.
-Developing effective partnerships with families requires that all school staff (administrators, teachers and support staff) create a safe and sound educational school environment that welcomes parents and encourages them to ask questions and voice their concerns as well as to participate in decision making.
-Developing partnerships also requires school staff to provide parents with the information and training they need to become involved and requires the school to reach out to parents with invitations to participate in their children's learning through a variety of activities.
+The Cambrian School District upholds the premise that if families are to partner in educating their children, we must provide them the opportunities and support they need to become involved.
+Developing effective partnerships with families requires all school staff (administrators, teachers, and support staff) to create a safe and sound educational school environment that welcomes parents and encourages them to ask questions, voice their concerns, and participate in decision-making.
+Developing partnerships also requires school staff to provide parents with the information and training they need to become involved and requires the school to reach out to parents with invitations to participate in their children's learning through various activities.

-The district has an active DAC/DELAC and our schools have School Site Councils that meet once every month.
-Each Council is made up of parents, faculty, staff, and administration.
+The district has an active DELAC, and our schools have School Site Councils that meet once every month.
+Each Council comprises parents, faculty, staff, and administration.
 All participants are active in planning and implementing our school goals.
-This is also the venue for which we develop and revise the Parent Involvement Policy each year.
-The Parent Involvement Policy is reviewed, revised and approved by the DAC/School Site Council.
-The policy is disseminated to all parents via the district or school website and communicated within the newsletter.
-All parents/guardians are invited and are held throughout the school year.
+This is also the venue for developing and revising the Parent Involvement Policy each year.
+The Parent Involvement Policy is reviewed, revised, and approved by the DAC/School Site Council.
+The policy is disseminated to all parents via the district or school website and in the newsletter.
+All parents/guardians are invited, and are held throughout the school year.
 Other opportunities include School Site Council meetings, which are held monthly, English Language Learner Advisory Committee meetings which are held four times throughout the year in which parents of English Learner students are invited and encouraged to attend, and Home & School Club meetings which are held once a month.

-In accordance with Title I regulations, our Title I utilizes a "Home-School" compact which outlines how students, parents, and staff will share responsibility for promoting high student growth and achievement.
+Per Title I regulations, our Title I utilizes a "Home-School" compact, which outlines how students, parents, and staff will share responsibility for promoting high student growth and achievement.
 Parents receive the compact from their child's teacher with a checklist of responsibilities that students, parents, and staff will share.
-There are many types of parental involvement activities at our school sites that will provide opportunities for participation.
-They include Parent-teacher conferences (Fall and Spring; or by request from teacher or parent), Back to School Night, Open House/Science Fair, Home & School Club sponsored events, Project Cornerstone, Asset Building Champions Program, Positive Behavior Support & Intervention Program, Life Skills Program and other volunteering in various capacities.
-All of the above activities and events provide positive interaction opportunities within the school setting for our families.
+Many types of parental involvement activities at our school sites will provide opportunities for participation.
+They include Parent-teacher conferences (Fall and Spring or by request from teacher or parent), Back to School Night, Open House/Science Fair, Home & School Club sponsored events, Project Cornerstone, Asset Building Champions Program, Positive Behavior Support & Intervention Program, Second Step Program, Habitudes and other volunteering in various capacities.
+The above activities and events provide positive interaction opportunities for our families within the school setting.

-To match programs to the needs of our community and in order for the district to provide appropriate and meaningful parent involvement programs and activities for our families, the district annually assesses the needs of students, parents and school personnel using multiple measures which include needs assessments, questionnaires, and surveys.
-Notifications of events are disseminated via multiple means including but not limited to the weekly Communicator, monthly school newsletters, school, and district website, classroom newsletters, numerous event flyers, and leaflets.
-Primary language translation is provided for school generated information.
+To match programs to the needs of our community and for the district to provide appropriate and meaningful parent involvement programs and activities for our families, the district annually assesses the needs of students, parents, and school personnel using multiple measures, which include needs assessments, questionnaires, and surveys.
+Notifications of events are disseminated via multiple means, including but not limited to the weekly Communicator, monthly school newsletters, school and district website, classroom newsletters, numerous event flyers, and leaflets.
+Primary language translation is provided for school-generated information.
 Translators are available upon request for conferences and meetings as needed.
 An annual student and parent survey includes an evaluation of the content and effectiveness of the Parental Involvement Policy.
-Results of the survey help schools and district better meet the needs of our families.
-Parent involvement is a policy of vision, as well as change, as educational needs are identified and addressed.
+The results of the survey help schools and districts better meet the needs of our families.
+Parent involvement is a policy of vision and change as educational needs are identified and addressed.
 We invite and encourage input from both parents and staff each year.